kmcdermo/kalman1D/README.md

 To run this code, do the following:

-1) Compile with gcc: make main
+1) Compile with gcc: make main -j 2

+2) Run the executable: ./main

-2) Run validation: root -l -b -q runValidation.C
+3) Run validation: root -l -b -q runValidation.C